github/docs/content/codespaces/managing-codespaces-for-your-organization/restricting-the-visibility-of-forwarded-ports.md

 ## Overview

 Typically, within a codespace you are able to forward ports privately (only to yourself), to members of your organization, or publicly (to anyone with the URL).
-For more information, see "[Forwarding ports in your codespace](/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace)."
+For more information, see "[Forwarding ports in your codespace](/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace)".

 As an organization owner, you may want to configure constraints on the visibility options users can set when forwarding ports.
 For example, for security reasons, you may want to disallow public port forwarding.
-You do this by defining one or more policies in the {% data variables.product.prodname_codespaces %} settings for your organization.
+You can do this by defining one or more policies in the {% data variables.product.prodname_codespaces %} settings for your organization.

-### Behavior when you set a port visibility constraint
+### Behaviour when you set a port visibility constraint

 If there are existing codespaces that no longer conform to a policy you have defined, these codespaces will continue to operate until they are stopped or time out.
 When the user resumes the codespace, it will be subject to the policy constraints.